When & Why You Need A Moisture Barrier for Wood Floors

 Do You Need a Moisture Barrier on the Second Floor?

-You should not need a vapor barrier for wood floors on the second floor.
+You should not need a vapor barrier for hardwood floors on the second floor.
 Unless there is some water feature, steam room, or other moisture sources on the first floor, the moisture barrier for hardwood floors under the first floor should suffice for the rest of the home.

 How Do I Protect My Hardwood Floors from Moisture?